algorys/sysadmin/tutoriel/en/_posts/2016-12-21-install-nagios--and-snmp-plugins.md

 As you can see **snmpd** daemon is verbose and you see if there is any problem in your configuration.

 Here I had some warnings.
-This king of warning is not necessarily serious but you must pay attention to this kind of alert.
-By doing a quick search on the internet, I saw that it was just an oversight of a previous version, so I've just comment this lines.
+This kind of warning is not necessarily serious but you must pay attention to this kind of alert.
+By doing a quick search on the internet, I saw that it was just an oversight of a previous version, so I have just commented those lines.

 You must now set up your service in `/etc/snmp/snmpd.conf` which defines your SNMP community.
 By default community is named **public** (for IPv4 and IPv6).